dkorunic/axfr2hosts/README.md

 ### DNS error code responses

-In case you are wondering what `dns: bad xfr rcode: 9` means, here is a list of DNS response codes:
+If you encounter an error such as `dns: bad xfr rcode: 9`, the following table maps DNS response codes to their meanings:

 | Response Code | Return Message | Explanation          |
 | :------------ | :------------- | :------------------- |